neogeographica/singleplayer_scripts/scripts/README.md

 # What?

-These are the scripts (and associated config file and sounds) used to do the heavy lifting for the features described in the [top-level readme](../README.md).
+These are the scripts (and associated optional sounds) used to do the heavy lifting for the features described in the [top-level readme](../README.md).

 Once these are installed and working you can go over to the desktop_integration directory and follow the instructions in [the readme there](../desktop_integration/README.md) to hook up the desired right-click and double-click behaviors.